April 2023

 The Fuji Mystique

 This is the Fuji X100V, and if you can even find one at the sticker price, consider yourself in luck.
-Fuji cannot keep production equal to the demand for this model, and they have been selling for as much as 50% above list price for months now.
+Fuji cannot keep production equal to the demand for this model,

 Called the "poor man's Leica Q2," the X100V does not take a backseat to Leica's jewel-like competitor.
 Indeed, having owned and used both, I have never regretted trading away the Q2, while I am sorry almost every day that I cannot just grab my former X100V and head out the door.
 It is a machine so refined, so natural in the hand, and so responsive, it is a joy to use even before you see the results from its superb, fixed 23mm lens (35mm equivalent).
 And of course it is equipped with the analog dials and controls for shutter speed, ISO, and exposure compensation.
 These have for years made Fuji cameras a favorite among knowledgeable photographers.